 2.1 Scope and Content of the Standard

-The OCDES provides guidance for the development and integration of feature and attribute data of particular cadastre-related layers.
-Specifically, this document addresses format, and content.
+The OCDES provides guidance for the development and integration of features and attribute data of cadastre-related layers.
+Specifically, this document addresses tabular format, and content.

 2.2 Need for the Standard

 The development and implementation of this data standard is required to facilitate Oregon cadastral data compilation and sharing.
-All 36 Oregon counties are required to maintain cadastral data, so a standard is needed to assure data developed by different organizations can be shared easily among the data users throughout the state.
+All 36 Oregon counties are required to maintain cadastral data, so a standard is needed to ensure data developed by different organizations can be shared easily among the data users throughout the state.
 This standard is needed so that geographical information, as well as attribute field names, definitions, and values codes, is similar across county data sets.

 2.3 Participation in Standards Development

-Members of the FIT Cadastral Subcommittee team have included the ORMAP community as much as possible.
+Members of the Cadastral FIT Subcommittee team have included the ORMAP community as much as possible.
 The ORMAP program fosters collaboration from different cadastral mapping programs and stakeholders throughout Oregon.
 The entities involved in ORMAP and this standard development process include the Oregon Department of Revenue, Department of Administrative Services, Oregon Department of Forestry, Oregon Forest Industries Council, Oregon county commissioners, the Oregon GIS community, county assessor’s offices and IT staff, title companies, select cities of Oregon, and other public and private organizations interested in the development of the statewide seamless property map.
 For more information, please visit www.ormap.net for ORMAP information, or gis.oregon.gov for a description of the standard development process.

 2.4 Integration with Other Standards